s952163/DotNetMeetup170627/slides/index.md

     # Query the table by filtering on the PartitionKey and other items
     queried_entities = table_service.query_entities('bitcoinTable',
         filter="RowKey gt '2017-06-16T14:26:00' and PartitionKey eq 'Bitcoin'")

+> Essentially with one line of code we can access the data, and further process it

 ' this code will return 1000 rows
 ' to return everything process the continuation token in  a loop